Chakras and their meaning: the chakras explained

 Crown chakra stones: White and clear stones such as selenite and moonstone, and amethyst

-Working with symbols of the Chakras, Colors, Crystals, and meanings
+Working with Chakras: Symbols, Colors, Crystals, and Meanings

 If you resonated with any of the descriptions of the 7 chakras meaning and qualities, particularly if you felt like you could do with a little more of one quality or another — for example, feeling more grounded by connected to the root chakra, or more empowered in your voice by connecting to the throat chakra — you might like to work with some of the chakra images and objects and add them to the bigger picture of improving your higher self.